REFUGE2 Challenge: A Treasure Trove for Multi-Dimension Analysis and Evaluation in Glaucoma Screening: Discussion

-REFUGE2 has released the first multi-model and multi-label color fundus image dataset, and the labels of different tasks combine the knowledge and experiences of 8 physicians.
-This dataset can be used for researchers to study the application of AI algorithm in glaucoma classification, optic cup and disc segmentation and fovea localization, and to study the performance migration of AI algorithm on different machine models.
-Moreover, the REFUGE2 dataset can provide the multi-annotation for multi-rater studies in the future (\cite{ji2021learning}).
-At present, Li et al.(\cite{li2021few}) had studied few-shot domain adaptation using REFUGE2 dataset, and their work was published in MICCAI 2021.
-Previous datasets published via iChallage, such as ADAM, PALM, and REFUGE1, have been used by many researchers and the REFUGE1 challenge review paper (\cite{orlandoREFUGEChallengeUnified2020a}) has been cited more than 140 times.

-The limitation of the REFUGE2 dataset is the lack of demographic information, such as age distribution and source scenarios (clinic, community).
-Besides, the data are all collected from the Chinese population, which lacks ethic diversity.
-In the future data preparation, we will pay attention to the supplement of the above information.
-In addition, as the clinical diagnosis of glaucoma involves not only fundus color examination, but also OCT, visual field test and other examinations, we will pay more attention to the topics related to multi-modality data analysis in the future challenge.
-Apart from the discrimination on whether the samples are glaucoma, clinical attention is also paid to the degree of disease.
-Therefore, in the future, we will also design competitions to focus on the grading of glaucoma.
+The limitation of the REFUGE2 challenge is the lack of the associated demographic information of the dataset, such as age distribution and data source (clinic, community).
+In addition, the dataset were collected exclusively from the Chinese population, limiting the ethnic diversity.
+And, in the evaluation framework, we did not consider the prediction effect of different image quality samples.
+In future challenges, we will design and document the collection and distribution of datasets in more detail, and consider multi-dimensional evaluation strategies within the evaluation framework.
+In addition, we will focus on the grading of glaucoma severity as well as multi-modality tasks (\cite{wu2022gamma,fang_dataset_2022}) as the clinical diagnosis of glaucoma involves not only CFP examination, but also OCT, visual field test and other examinations.